The Glory of Love (Benny Goodman song): Charts

-Weekly charts

 The Five Keys version

-In 1951, R&B vocal group, The Five Keys, had their biggest R&B hit with their version of the song, hitting number one on the R&B chart for four non-consecutive weeks.
+In 1951, R&B vocal group The Five Keys had their biggest R&B hit with their version of the song, hitting number one on the R&B chart for four non-consecutive weeks.

 Otis Redding version

-In 1967, Otis Redding recorded a cover version for his 1968 album, The Dock of the Bay.
+In 1967, Otis Redding recorded a cover version for his 1968 album The Dock of the Bay.
 Redding's cover became a top 20 hit and reached number 19 on the Billboard R&B Songs chart and number 60 on the Billboard Hot 100.